alonHamb/punchCard/README.md

 # PunchCard

-A fully native Android app (Kotlin + Jetpack Compose) for logging work hours, estimating take-home pay for an Israeli salaried employee, and backing up to a folder of your choice — all running 100% on-device, with no server, no account, and no `INTERNET` permission in the manifest at all.
-The only thing that ever touches storage outside the phone is the backup file, and even that goes out indirectly through Android's Storage Access Framework (e.g. into a folder your Google Drive app syncs) — the app itself never opens a network connection.
+A fully native Android app for logging work hours and estimating take-home pay for Israeli salaried employees. all running 100% on-device.

-This project started as a Progressive Web App backed by a Google Sheet and evolved, over several iterations, into this native rewrite.
-See [`CHANGELOG.md`](CHANGELOG.md) for the full history.

 ## Features

-- **One-tap Start/End logging.** A single button shows "Start Shift" until you tap it, then switches to "End Shift" — End only ever becomes reachable after Start has actually been logged for that day, and every new calendar day resets back to Start automatically, even if the app was left open across midnight.
+- **One-tap Start/End logging.** A single button shows "Start Shift" until you tap it, then switches to "End Shift"
 - **Automatic break deduction.** Three fixed daily breaks (10:00–10:10, 12:40–13:20, 15:00–15:10) are subtracted from worked hours whenever a shift overlaps them.